-- Costs associated with buying and selling the properties can eat into your profits
+- Costs associated with buying and selling the properties can eat into your profits.

-- You may face a higher capital gains tax rate if you own a property for less than a year, and big boosts in your income from a successful flip can also jack up your tax bill.
+- You may face a higher capital gains tax bill if you own a property for less than a year, and big boosts in your income from a successful flip can also jack up your tax bill.

 What are some other property investment strategies?

-Property flipping isn’t the only investment strategy employed by property investors.
+House flipping isn’t the only investment strategy employed by property investors.
 Depending on your unique investment situation, circumstances and goals there are different options that might appeal to you such as:

 - Rentvesting.
 As a strategy, rentvesting involves purchasing an investment property in one area while continuing to rent in another area.
 This lets you rent where you want to live while purchasing a more affordable property somewhere else.

 - Buy and hold.
 A more passive income approach of purchasing a property and renting it out long term for regular income while the property is likely to increase in value.